AaronBunch/MazeSolver/README.md

 ### Then I Discovered Network Analysis
 If you convert the maze to a networkx graph, finding the shortest path between any two points in the graph is trivial.
 It takes very little code, and it solves every kind of maze you can imagine.
-This network maze solver is also in the class.

 ## Use